SymblDev/reusable-react-components/README.md

 The magic provided by Symbl can be utilized in the following ways:-

 - ### Hooks
-    Symbl capabilities can be utilized using the `useSymbl` Hook.
+    Symbl capabilities can be utilized using the `useSymbl` hook.
 It provides all the [features](#features) out of the box.
     \
     But in order to get real-time conversation insights a user has to provide some configuration details while initializing the connection with Symbl.
     \